 Q. I’m 55 and filing for Social Security disability benefits.
 I’m told I have to be on disability for two years before getting Medicare.
 What are disabled people supposed to do without health insurance for two years when we are in desperate need of coverage?

 A. It’s true that most people* under age 65 who qualify for Social Security disability must wait 24 months before becoming eligible for Medicare.
 Consumer advocates, including AARP, have long opposed this two-year delay.
-A proposal to abolish it was originally included in the health care reform legislation but did not make it into the final law.
+A proposal to abolish it was originally included in the health care reform legislation of 2010 but did not make it into the final law.

 * Although most people must wait two years for Medicare after qualifying for Social Security disability benefits, there are exceptions.
 People with amyotrophic lateral sclerosis — better known as Lou Gehrig’s disease — and those with permanent kidney failure can get Medicare coverage without a wait after diagnosis.

-Patricia Barry is a senior editor at the AARP Bulletin.
+- Patricia Barry is a senior editor at the AARP Bulletin